Featured Wild Mushroom Recipe

 Welcome to Wild Mushroom Recipes!

-Please read the 2 short articles below, then browse or search for recipes by species of mushroom.
-The recipes are organized by botanical names of the mushrooms to alleviate any confusion about regional or national common names.
-Most common names are included, and you can browse by type of dish, nationality, or principal ingredient other than the mushrooms.
+Please read the 2 short articles below, then browse for recipes by species of mushroom, type of dish, nationality, or principal ingredient.
+Many common names are included, but the recipes are organized by botanical names to alleviate any confusion about regional or national common names.
 After registration, you can also post recipe requests in the forum.

 Disclaimer: this site is not intended to teach you how to identify and gather edible wild mushrooms, or educate you on dietary or medicinal uses of mushrooms.